Stuffy/The Fuses

-Stuffy/The Fuses were a band from South London formed in 2003.
+Stuffy/The Fuses are a band from South London formed in 2003.

 Biography

 The band was formed by Stephen Gilchrist (aka stuffy, also the drummer in Graham Coxon's band) who recorded the band's debut album Join Me Or Die before actually getting a complete line up together.
 The core line up consisting of Jon Fuse (aka Jon Clayton), Jen Fuse (aka Jen Macro), and stuffy formed in early 2003.
 They released the double A-sided single "Evel Knievel"/"In The River" on Magoo's May Go Zero label.
 Shortly after they signed to Wrath Records and were the token Londoners on the Leeds-based label.